WIPACrepo/wipac-disk-tracking/README.md

 The API is rooted at:

-    /api/v#

-Where # is the version number of the API under use.
+    /api/v1

 ### Disks
-Disks represent a unique archival disk.
+Disks represent a collection of unique archival disks.
 While the disk entity does carry some immutable identifying information, it is mostly a container for archival disk events.

 #### Routes
 These routes are implemented to work with disks: